Vertilux/vertilux.github.io/_posts/2016-10-31-company-information-and-invoices.md

 ![Submit Message](/assets/images/posts/invoices.png)

 ### Step 3
-Clicking on the invoice number to see the invoice detail.
-If you are looking for a previous invoice, navigate through the pagination at the bottom:
+Clicking on the invoice number will giv you the details of that invoice.
+If you are searching for a specific invoice, navigate through the pagination at the bottom:
 ![Invoice Pagination](/assets/images/posts/invoice_pagination.png)

-You can also use the search form to search for a specific invoice:
+You can also use the search box in order to find specific invoice:
 ![Invoice Search](/assets/images/posts/invoice_search.png)

-Once you find the invoice you are looking for, click on the invoice number to see the invoice details.
+Once the invocie is located you will be able to see the details by clicking on that invoice number.
 ![Invoice Details](/assets/images/posts/invoice_detail.png)

-To download a specific invoice, click on the Download Excel red button.
+To download a specific invoice, click on the Download Excel red rectangle.